-As the third oldest city in South Carolina, Georgetown is full of hospitality and rich southern history.
+As the third oldest city in South Carolina, downtown Georgetown is full of hospitality and rich southern history.
 Some historians claim that American history began in 1526 with the earliest settlement by Europeans and African slaves being in Georgetown.
 With its beautiful moss covered oak trees lining the streets of plantations, this small town appears to be forgotten.

 Recently I had to fly to South Carolina to attend my great grandmother’s funeral and it was the first time I had been back in close to 10 years.
 Though I was there for a heartbreaking reason, I decided to take my free time exploring the small town I spent most of my childhood in.